Greening Initiative

 • Now using 100% recycled paper for office printing

-• The historic buildings source electricity from a local solar company in the Capital Region
+• Majority of historic site and offices source electricity from a local solar company in the Capital Region

 • Re-using old scrap-paper to make office notepads, and sketchbooks for visitors to use on the grounds